+- Positional data and time;

+- legend;

-- Positional data and time; - legend; - object description and associated attributes (result of "cursor query") in human readable language, including the meaning given in the Presentation Library for any symbol selected by cursor-pick; textual information from ENC, e.g. cell name, compilation date, date of issue; - record of ENC-updates; - ECDIS Chart 1 [formerly mistakenly named "list of abbreviations (from INT 1)]; - [colour differentiation diagram]; - [black adjust symbol for contrast adjustment]; - list of categories which are removed from Standard Display; - Edition number of Presentation Library in use;
+- object description and associated attributes (result of "cursor query") in human readable language, including the meaning given in the Presentation Library for any symbol selected by cursor-pick; textual information from ENC, e.g. cell name, compilation date, date of issue;

+- record of ENC-updates;

+- ECDIS Chart 1;

+- colour differentiation diagram;

+- black adjust symbol for contrast adjustment;

+- list of categories which are removed from Standard Display;

+- Edition number of Presentation Library in use.